 Gaming Prize Gaming if the nature and size of the prize is not determined by the number of people playing or the amount paid for or raised by the gaming.
 The prizes will be determined by the operator before the play commences.
 Gaming Machine Machine covering all types of gambline activity, including betting on virtual events.
-Categories Category A B1 B2 B3 B3A C D Max.
-Stake Unlimited £5 £100 £2 £2 £2 £1 10p or 30p when monetary Max.
-Prize Unlimited £10,000 £500 £500 £500 £400 £100 £5 or £8 prize only Human Rights Act 1998 Articles: 1,6,8 and 10 Article 1: Protocol 1 The right to peaceful enjoyment of possessions.
-Article 6: The right to a fair hearing.
-Article 8: The right of respect for private and fam ily life.
-Article 10: The right to freedom of expression.
-Incidental Non Commercial Lottery A lottery promoted wholly for purposes other than private game, and which are incidental to non commercial events [commonly charity fundraising events, lottery held at a school fete or at a social event such as a dinner dance] Exchange of Information the Gambling Act. nation with other re egulatory bodies under Interested Party A person who:- Lives sufficiently close to the premises to be likely affected by the authorised activities.
-Have business interests that might be affected by the authorised activities.
-Represents persons in either of the above groups.
-Licensing Objectives Preventing gambling from being a source of crime or disorder, being associated with crime or disorder or being used to support crime.
-Ensuring that gambling is conducted in a fair and Open way. nildren and other vunarmed or exploited Lottery An arrangement which satisfies the statutory description of either a simple lottery or a complex lottery in Section 14 of the Act.
-Lottery Tickets Tickets that must:- □ Identify the promoting society;
+Categories Category A B1 B2 B3 B3A B4 Max.
+Stake Unlimited £5 £100 £2 £2 £2 £2 £1 Max.
+Prize Unlimited £10,000 £500 £500 £500 £400 £100 D 10p or 30p when monetary £5 or £8 Human Rights Act 1998 Articles: 1,6,8 and 10 Article 1: Protocol 1 The right to peaceful Article 6: enjoyment of pos The right to a fair head Article 8: The right of respect to nily life.
+Article 10: The right to freedom • Incidental Non Commercial Lottery A lottery promoted w game, and which are [commonly charity fu fete or at a social eve e incidental to non indraising events, commercial events lottery held at a school Exchange of Information the Gambling Act. nation with other re egulatory bodies under Interested Party affected by the a Have business in authorised activit Represents person ies. ons in either of the s. be affected by the e above groups.
+Licensing Objectives or disorder, b · · g a source of crime vith crime or disorder 2.
+Ensuring that Open way. gambling is cond ucted in a fair and ildren and other vo ulnerable persons d by gambling.
+Lottery An arrangement whice either a simple lotter Act. atutory description of tery in Section 14 of the Lottery Tickets Tickets that must:- oting society;